akbarnotopb/code-interview-cadit/README.md

 3. `python pipeline.py`

 ## PS
 - Running `python pipeline.py` will seed the database by inserting movies, genre, actor dynamically.
-This may take a while since we check if the movie has new genre/star/director or not each row.
+This may take a while since we check if the movie has new genre/star/director or not on each row.
 - Run `DDL/dump.sql` to create the schema and its data
 - Call `insertMovie` to insert new movie